outdated file headers: still at version 3.2.0

 However, there's a significant difference between the last year a file was edited, and the gromacs version.
 We might want to update the year (automatically would be nice, although not critical), but there's no particular reason why we need the exact gromacs release version in the header, in particular since it's not even correct when you build from a git version.

-#6 Updated by David van der Spoel over 9 years ago
+#6 Updated by David van der Spoel about 10 years ago

 OK, I don't have any hard feelings about this.
 It would be good to have the date of the last commit inserted automatically, or even better the commit log, but if it is difficult we should just postpone it until after the release, or even close the bug.
 I have lowered the significance of this bug to minor.